Submodular risk measures: Submodularity in financial data

-For the sector analysis, Table~\ref{tab:sector_violation} reports summary statistics of the daily submodularity violation rates, aggregated across all stock pairs and trading days, for each risk measure.
+\paragraph{Sector-based results.} For the sector analysis, Table~\ref{tab:sector_violation} reports summary statistics of the daily submodularity violation rates, aggregated across all stock pairs and trading days, for each risk measure.
 Overall, the empirical evidence is consistent with the theoretical predictions.
 As expected from the exact ES structure of the estimator, no ES violations are observed over the entire sample period.
-In contrast, VaR frequently violates submodularity: the average daily violation rate is approximately 4.5\%, with substantial variation over time (standard deviation of 2.7\%) and peaks above 13\%, which tend to coincide with periods of elevated market volatility.
-Longer estimation windows substantially reduce VaR violation rates---from 6.2\% at $n=250$ to 2.7\% at $n=500$---suggesting that sampling variability in the quantile estimate is a key driver of submodularity failures.
-AES, that is, $\mathrm{AES}_{p,q,c}$, displays only minor violations on average (mean of 0.39\%, maximum of 0.99\%), placing it between ES (no observed violations) and VaR (frequent violations).
-Moreover, the adjustment parameter $c$ affects the violation frequency, with larger values of $c$ generally associated with higher violation rates: $c=0.01$ produces near-zero violations across all window lengths and $q$ values, whereas $c=0.02$ drives most observed violations.
-To illustrate the time-series behavior, Figures~\ref{fig:var_es_violations} and~\ref{fig:esg_violations} plot the daily violation rates for VaR/ES and $\mathrm{AES}_{p,q,c}$, respectively.
+In contrast, VaR frequently violates submodularity: the average daily violation rate is about 4.5\%, with standard deviation 3.8\% and a peak of 24.7\%, which tends to occur during periods of elevated market volatility.
+Longer estimation windows substantially reduce mean VaR violation rates, from 6.4\% at $n=250$ to 2.7\% at $n=500$, suggesting that sampling variability in the quantile estimate is a key driver of submodularity failures. $\AES_{p,q,c}$ displays smaller but still visible violations, with mean 0.40\% and maximum 5.05\%, again placing it between ES (no observed violations) and VaR (frequent violations).
+The adjustment parameter $c$ remains important: for the 250-day window with $q=0.90$, the mean violation rate increases from 0.10\% for $c=0.01$ to 0.64\% for $c=0.015$ and 1.56\% for $c=0.02$.
+To illustrate the time-series behavior, Figures~\ref{fig:var_es_violations} and~\ref{fig:esg_violations} plot the daily violation rates for VaR/ES and $\AES_{p,q,c}$, respectively.

-Figure~\ref{fig:es_var_conf} provides an empirical illustration of the theoretical contrast between VaR and ES under lattice aggregation.
-The submodularity test concerns the response of a risk measure to the operations $X\wedge Y$ and $X\vee Y$, rather than the risk level of a single position.
-Because VaR is quantile-based and depends on one order statistic, small changes in dependence or tail ranking can induce non-smooth changes in $\VaR_p(X\vee Y)$ and $\VaR_p(X\wedge Y)$, which leads to frequent submodularity violations.
-By contrast, ES averages tail losses beyond the VaR threshold and is therefore more stable under the same aggregation operations.
-In our sample, the absence of ES violations is consistent with the theory, whereas VaR exhibits frequent non-smooth changes under lattice recombination.

 \paragraph{Subadditivity test and VIX correlation analysis.} As a complementary analysis, we test VaR for subadditivity violations using the same sector-based sample of stock pairs.
 For each pair $(X,Y)$, we form the portfolio loss series $L_t^{X+Y}=-\bigl(r_t^X+r_t^Y\bigr)$ and compute the rolling VaR of the sum directly.
 A subadditivity violation is recorded when